Karscoding/Platformer/SDL2/docs/CONTRIBUTING.md

 ### Following the style guide

-Code formatting is done using a custom `.clang-format` file, you can learn more about how to run it [here](https://clang.llvm.org/docs/ClangFormat.html).
+Code formatting is done using a custom `.clang-format` file, you can learn more about how to update it [here](https://clang.llvm.org/docs/ClangFormat.html).

 Some legacy code may not be formatted, as such avoid formatting the whole file at once and only format around your changes.